How to Live Beautifully in the Before

 Decorating for now doesn’t mean settling.
 It means being realistic about where you are today, and refusing to put your life on hold until everything is perfect.

-The renovation will come.
-The walls will move.
-The finishes will be everything you've envisioned.
-But in the meantime, you get to live here.
-And that life deserves to feel intentional, comfortable, and completely yours.
+The renovation will come, the walls will move, the finishes will be everything you’ve envisioned.
+But in the meantime, your everyday life deserves to feel intentional, comfortable, and completely yours.

 Whether you're navigating renovation limbo or just trying to make sense of scattered inspiration and half-finished rooms, The Foundations of a Forever Home Playbook gives you the clarity and structure to move forward—at your own pace, on your own terms.